danielmichaels/danielms/content/retrospectives/2021/11/index.md

 others think* which is an indicator that you're doing, or not doing, something for the *wrong* reasons.

-After a month of work Mudmap V2 is about 80% feature parity with my in production V1 code base.
+After a month of work, Mudmap V2 is about 80% feature parity with my in production V1 codebase.
 It also has more tests and better coverage than the current application and some components even have additional features.
-Something I'm really pleased with is how easy it is to add new features using Go - it's type system and interfaces are great for this.
+Something I'm really pleased with is how easy it is to add new features using Go - its type system and interfaces are great for this.

 This is a personal thing and not slight on Django, but I've found that Go has forced me to think more critically about how the application should be built.
 Django's beauty can also be its curse